hphelion/documentation/cli.windows.reference.md

 Assigns the IP address 192.168.45 to the server with the ID -s 4ee64397-1253-473c-a81d-bc23dceeef31.

 ##Connect-Server## {#Connect-Server}
-Performs a quick connection to the designated server instance.
+Creates quick connection to the designated server instance.

 **Note:** Currently available for Windows instances only.